apache/kylin/website/_docs/howto/howto_backup.md

 ---
-layout: post
+layout: docs
-title:  "Export Kylin HBase data"
+title:  Backup Kylin HBase data
 categories: howto
-permalink: /docs/howto/howto_export.html
+permalink: /docs/howto/howto_backup.html
+version: v0.7.2
+since: v0.7.1
 ---

 Kylin persists all data (meta data and cube) in HBase; You may want to export the data sometimes for whatever purposes (backup, migration, troubleshotting etc); This page describes the steps to do this and also there is a Java app for you to do this easily;